Dr. Frederick B. Jones

 I enjoy building long term relationships with clients and their pets, and helping them strengthen their bond with each other.
 My special interests include internal medicine, senior care, and preventive care.
-I loves that veterinary medicine is continually challenging and never boring.
+I love that veterinary medicine is continually challenging and never boring.

 During veterinary school I took a fateful trip to a student conference, where I met soon to be Dr. Frederick Jones whom I eventually married.
 I worked at Friendship Hospital for Animals in DC for about 10 years before joining Fred at Arlington Animal Hospital.
-I work part time and when I’m home I keeps busy taking care of their 3 children and 19 year old cat, Dante.
+I work part time and when I’m home I keep busy taking care of our 3 children and 19 year old cat, Dante.
 I do find some free time for my other interests, which are running and reading.